shenkev/spanish-high-speed-rail-pricing/README.md

 11. The DART model works worse than XGBoost out of the box (even though dropout is set to 0), this implies there's some bug or some difference that in the DART implementation.
 In any case, DART is probably not useful.
 12. Adding trees generally doesn't overfit, it just takes longer to compute.
 13. **Watch out for classes that exist in categorical features of OOT val set but not train and vice versa!** This will make your train error look a lot higher than your val one and you won't know why.
+14. **Be careful with temporal features like time since start date** if model chooses to use these features, they won't generalize to test time.
+15. Hyperparameters are generalizable from a small subset of the dataset to the full dataset.
+E.g. the optimal hyperparameters I found on 0.1% of data transferred to 100% of data perfectly.
+This is useful because it was too slow to run HP search on the full dataset on my computer.